Class Descriptions

 Friday Night Flow

 Get ready to move!
-In this fun, close-out-your-week flow class, move through Sun Salutations, beginning and intermediate poses, and build strength and stamina through inversions, binds & arm balances.
+In this fun, close-out-your-week flow class, move through Sun Salutations, beginning and intermediate poses, and build strength and stamina through inversions, binds and arm balances.
 Mixed-level.

 Slow